Mozart Monument, Vienna

 The Mozart Monument (Mozart-Denkmal) is a monument located in the Burggarten in the Innere Stadt district of Vienna, Austria since 1953.
 It is dedicated to composer Wolfgang Amadeus Mozart (1756–1791).

-This 7.5-meter-high statue was made by architect Karl König (1841–1915) and sculptor Viktor Tilgner (1844–1896) and was unveiled at Albrechtsplatz (today Albertinaplatz) on April 21, 1896, five days after Tilgner died.
+This 7.5-meter-high statue was made by the architect Karl König (1841–1915) and the sculptor Viktor Tilgner (1844–1896) and was unveiled at Albrechtsplatz (today Albertinaplatz) on April 21, 1896, five days after Tilgner died.
 Tilgner's signature was completed with his death date.

 Description

 The sculptures are made of Laas marble from the Vinschgau, South Tyrol, whereas the steps of the foundation are made of dark diorite.
 The statue features componist Mozart with a music stand.
 The socle is adorned with ornaments, masks and wreaths and is framed within a semi-circular balustrade made of rough marble from Sterzing.
 The putti on the socle, which represent the power of Mozart's music, are stylistically suggestive of Art Nouveau.

 On the front, a relief refers to two scenes of Mozart's opera Don Giovanni.
 The back side relief, based on a design by Louis Carmontelle, represents the six-year-old Mozart playing music with his father Leopold and his sister Nannerl.